 In the meantime, I removed the existing tabletop with our handy new Ryobi cordless drill, which was super easy.

 I made sure the base was clean and lightly sanded, then primed and painted it using Benjamin Moore’s Fresh Start and White Dove (OC-17) in an eggshell finish.

 After laying the reclaimed wood on the base, we realized the table was going to be too tall.
 So, we ripped each board in half using the table saw.
 Definitely something we didn’t plan on doing, but it was worth the hassle in the end.

 To ensure the boards were flat on the bottom, my husband chiselled down the high points and sanded off any rough bits.
+You could use a planer if you have one.
 Then, we played around with the board placement to make sure there weren’t any big gaps.

 To clean up the boards, we went over each one with a wire brush and palm sander, and marked how they’d all fit together with masking tape.
 We used a tape measure to ensure each one was long enough without there being too much of a crack or huge splinter along the way, and adjusted as necessary.

 To attach the boards to the table base, we flipped each one over lengthwise, set the base on top and carefully measured until it was sitting as even and square as possible on the top.
 My husband screwed through the existing base holes while I held the top boards together with a bit of pressure.

 For reinforcement, we added cross braces along the back (5 in total) and a couple angle brackets to each end to keep the board ends secure.
 There probably won’t be any table dancing going on, but it’s better to be safe than sorry!